llvm-git-migration/llvm-project/llvm/docs/RISCVUsage.rst

 .. _riscv-rve-note:

 ``E``
   Support of RV32E/RV64E and ilp32e/lp64e ABIs are experimental.
+To be compatible with the implementation of ilp32e in GCC, we don't use aligned registers to pass variadic arguments and set stack alignment to 4-bytes for types with length of 2*XLEN.

 .. _riscv-scalar-crypto-note1: